COMING SOON: Summer 2025 Release

 Annotations

-We can’t just put a full page of text in another language in front of app users and expect them to learn from it.
+We can’t just put a full page of text in another language in front of users and expect them to learn from it.
 Instead, we can use the annotations tool to help set up specific lessons around these documents.
 Annotations give users access to a wide range of annotation and markup tools, including sticky notes, comments, bookmarks, stamps, freehand drawings, and file attachments.
-This would allow the app’s instructional designers to highlight or flag certain areas of the text to set up lessons and learning opportunities, plus enables importing and exporting of notes and annotations from an XFDF layer.
+This would allow the instructional designers to highlight or flag certain areas of the text to set up lessons and learning opportunities, plus enables importing and exporting of notes and annotations from an XFDF layer.
 Control permissions by setting reader or contributor levels for document access.

 OCR

-To allow the documents to be used for lessons, we need to extract the content so that the app can read content aloud, check answers, and create questions, for example.
+To allow the documents to be used for lessons, we need to extract the content so that the application can read content aloud, check answers, and create questions, for example.
 Apryse OCR captures text in images and documents, making it machine-readable to allow lessons to be built around the content.
 With features like multilingual support, seamless integration, and optimized performance, you can automate document workflows with precision and efficiency.

 Page Manipulation